Disclaimer:

 Ideally, insurance planning should happen before you settle on your new home.
 You'll need your house insurance in place by settlement day to satisfy your lender's requirements, and it's smart to have contents, life, and mortgage cover ready to go as soon as you move in.

+Starting early means you're not rushing decisions at the last minute.
+It also gives you time to compare providers, review quotes, speak with an adviser, and understand exclusions and waiting periods.
 Some insurers allow you to set the policy start date for your settlement day, giving you peace of mind that everything will activate on time.

 Real Risks, Real Protection: Why It's Worth It

-Owning your first home is a dream come true—but it’s also a serious financial commitment.
-Insurance is the tool that protects all the hard work you’ve done to get there.
+Owning your first home is a dream come true - but it's also a serious financial commitment.
+Insurance is the tool that protects all the hard work you've done to get there.

 You might never need to make a claim.
-And if that’s the case, fantastic.
-But the real value of insurance isn’t just about compensation—it’s about confidence.
+And if that's the case, fantastic.
+But the real value of insurance isn't just about compensation - it's about confidence.
 Confidence that if something goes wrong, your home, finances, and family will be okay.

 Start early, ask questions, and get the advice you need to build a protection plan that fits your new lifestyle as a homeowner.